SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

 ### General tips for models

-Whenever you introduce an element in a GoldSim model, it is important to:
+Whenever you introduce an element in a GoldSim model, it is important to pay attention to:

-**Units** - GoldSim enforces unit consistency.
-If the units of two or more elements are not consistent, GoldSim will not run the model.
-Make sure you choose your units correctly.
+1. **Units** - Make sure your units are consistent: GoldSim enforces unit consistency.
+If the units of two or more elements are not consistent with each other, GoldSim will not run the model.

-**Name an description** - This might sound trivial, but it is very important to give specific and informative names to your GoldSim models.
-Adding a short description of what that element does might save your future self a lot of problems.
+2. **Name an description** - It is very important to give informative and precise names to the elements that comprise your GoldSim models.
+Likewise, short descriptions can be very helpful for your future self.

 ### Step 1 -  Introduce a pool

-As discussed before, pools encode state variables in GoldSim.
-The state variable is the most important part of any model.
-Introduce a pool element:
+In GoldSim, Pool elements encode state variables.
+State variables are the most important element in a model, so that is where we should start.
+Let's start building our model by introducing a Pool element.
+Right click in any point of the graphics pane, select 'Insert Element', go to 'Stocks', and then choose a pool.

 **Suggested name**: 'Tank'